derekgroh/auto-patch/README.md

   any splay!)
 * Add `recipe[auto-patch]` to your node's run list

+### Update Once

+Set `node["auto-patch"]["once"]` attribute to true will set the system to update and reboot by default a single instance at the date and time indicated.

 ### Weekly automatic patching

 Just use the `node["auto-patch"]["weekly"]` attribute to override the monthly